sohail7866hdhs/kubectl-go-mcp-server/SECURITY.md

 ### For Security-Sensitive Vulnerabilities

 1. **Do not** disclose the vulnerability publicly
-2. Email the details to [INSERT SECURITY EMAIL HERE]
+2. Email the details to joetech.ooj@gmail.com
 3. Include as much information as possible:
    - A description of the vulnerability
    - How it could be exploited